Dick Jurgens

 People Also Ask

-Some of Dick Jurgens's most popular tracks include In a Sentimental Mood, In An Old Dutch Garden, Day Dreams Come True At Night, Cecelia, Nighty Night.
-Listen to these songs and discover more from their extensive catalog.
+Dick Jurgens' most-played tracks include In a Sentimental Mood, In An Old Dutch Garden, Day Dreams Come True At Night, Cecelia, Nighty Night.
+Listen to these songs and explore more from their catalog on this page.

 American swing music bandleader, born in Sacramento, California January 9, 1910, died October 5, 1995.
-He was dismissed from his high school orchestra for playing popular music and jazz, but that onl...
+He was dismissed from his high school orchestra for playing popular music and jazz, but that only encouraged him to organize his own dance orchest...
 Read the full biography on this page.

-You can find Dick Jurgens vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Dick Jurgens vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community